carltonf/carltonf-blog-source/_posts/2016-10-21-understand-minimal-gobject-for-code-reading.md

 ## Question Driven

-By the term *question driven*, I mean that I start with questions about `GObject` that I'm interested in.
-Being an `OOP` implementation for C, basically we're asking about how Object-Oriented features
+*question-driven* is to start with questions about `GObject`.
+Being an `OO` implementation for C, basically we're asking about how Object-Oriented features are achieved in `GObject`:

 1. Where&How a class is defined?
 2. How the class inheritance is defined?